 HOW TO TEST YOUR STRESS

 There is simple test that can be carried out to accurately identify the levels of your stress hormone cortisol over different points in the day.
 We provide this to clients at our clinic but we can also organise this as an at home test kit for you at home.
 Our Adrenal Stress Test is available to purchase here.

 HOW TO TACKLE STRESS

 If you feel that stress is an issue for you, here’s a short exercise you can try to help you get some clarity around your stress and what you can do to help manage it.

-An optimal diet and a balanced lifestyle plan can make a huge difference when it comes to helping you deal with stress and its negative effects on your health and your waistline.
-There are also a number of effective supplements and techniques that can help you reduce the impacts of stress.
-If you would like support with managing your stress levels, book in for a complimentary call with me to discuss how we can work together to turn your health – and your life – around.
+An optimal diet and a balanced lifestyle plan can make a huge difference when it comes to helping you deal with stress and its negative effects on your health and your weight.
+Aside from optimising your nutrition to support stress, we also work with you to create healthy lifestyle habits, so you’re less likely to eat more when you experience stress.
+If you would like support with managing your stress levels, improving your health or losing weight, we invite you to book in for a complimentary call with to discuss how we can help you.